X16Community/x16-emulator/README.md

 * `-wuninit` enables warnings on the console for reads of uninitialized memory.
 * `-zeroram` fills RAM at startup with zeroes instead of the default of random data.
 * `-version` prints additional version information of the emulator and ROM.
+* `-c02` selects the 65C02 CPU (default).
+* `-c816` selects the 65C816 CPU (experimental).
+* `-rockwell` when used while running with the 65C02 CPU, suppresses the console warning emitted on the first occurence when executing a Rockwell instruction.
+These are the SMBx, RMBx, BBRx, and BBSx instructions.
+Since these instructions are not supported on the 65C816 processor, such a program using them would not run properly on the 65C816.
 * When compiled with `#define TRACE`, `-trace` will enable an instruction trace on stdout.

 Run `x16emu -h` to see all command line options.